partridgep/ice-cream-project/README.md

 To do this, we create a Constructor object in order to assign the properties we desire.
 For example, this is how we would assign the flavor name:

 ```
 if (req.body.flavor === 'Other') {
   iceCreamConstructor.flavor = req.body.newFlavor;
   addingNewFlavor = true;
 } else {
   iceCreamConstructor.flavor = req.body.flavor;
 };
 ```

 First, we check to see if the user has entered a new flavor.
 If so, we tell our constructor that the flavor will correspond to what the user has entered in the `newFlavor` input field.
 Otherwise, it will correspond to whatever option has been selected in the `flavor` dropdown menu.

 *But what about the flavor and brand images?*

-If the user has selected an existing flavor or brand, then the create function will find other ice creams with the same flavor and brand, grab their images, and assign them to the new ice cream:
+If the user has selected an existing flavor or brand, then the create function will find other ice creams with the same flavor and/or brand, grab their images, and assign them to the new ice cream:

 ```
 if (!addingNewBrand)
   IceCream.findOne({ brandName: iceCreamConstructor.brand }, function (err, sameBrand) {
     iceCreamConstructor.brandImage = sameBrand.brandImage;
     iceCream = createHelper(req.body, iceCreamConstructor);
     saveIceCream(iceCream, addingNewFlavor, addingNewBrand, req, res);
   });
 };
 ```

 If the user has selected a *new* flavor or brand, their will be redirected to another input page to enter a link for those images.
-By that point, the ice cream will have been created, so that will constitute an *update*.
+By that point, the ice cream will have been created, so that will constitute an [*update*](https://github.com/partridgep/ice-cream-project#adding-a-flavorbrand-image-directly-after-ice-cream-creation-as-an-update).

 ### Creating a User Rating

-If the user is logged in, they are able to view an form that lets them input a rating from 1 to 5, represented as a five-star system.
+If the user is logged in, they are able to view a form that lets them input a rating from 1 to 5, represented as a five-star system.
 Each star acts as a submit button, triggering a create function.
 This rating becomes added to that ice cream's review schema, and the user's `RatedIceCreams` array has that ice cream added to it as a reference.

 ### Creating a User Review